Qianlong shouhu

 Qianlong shouhu (meaning "Guizhou Province dragon") is an extinct species of basal sauropodomorph dinosaur from the Early Jurassic Ziliujing Formation of China.
-Qianlong shouhu is the only species in the genus Qianlong, known from partial skeletons of three mature individuals associated with several eggs, some of which contain embryos.
-These may represent the oldest leathery eggs currently known.
+Qianlong shouhu is the only species in the genus Qianlong, known from partial skeletons of three mature individuals associated with several leathery eggs, some of which contain embryos.

 Discovery and naming

 The Qianlong fossil material was discovered in sediments of the Ziliujing Formation (Zhenzhuchong Member), dated to the Sinemurian age of the Early Jurassic period near Zhuanpo in Pingba District of Anshun City, Guizhou Province, China.
 The known material includes the holotype (GZPM VN001), two referred skeletons (GZPM VN002, 003), and five clutches of eggs, some of which contain hatchlings (GZPM VN004–008).
 The incomplete, partially-articulated holotype specimen includes a partial skull and mandible that were found 30 m away from the postcrania.

 In 2023, Han et al. described Qianlong shouhu as a new genus and species of sauropodiform dinosaur based on these fossil remains.
 The generic name, "Qianlong", combines the Mandarin word (Qian, a name for Guizhou Province, China), in reference to the type locality, and long (龙 (龍)), meaning "dragon".
 The specific name, "shouhu", is derived from the Mandarin word (守护 (守護)) for "guarding", in reference to the associated adult and embryos fossils.